OpenClaw is a personal AI assistant. Praxis Agents live on the business layer.

 Community plugins and first-party integrations serve different needs.

-Our system goes deep where commercial teams work: Gmail, Drive, Calendar, Sheets, Airtable, Google Ads, Meta Ads, Google Analytics and more.
+The platform goes deep where commercial teams work: Gmail, Drive, Calendar, Sheets, Airtable, Google Ads, Meta Ads, Google Analytics.
 What matters is not how many tools exist, but whether they work reliably when the business depends on them.

 Memory that can be inspected